bnfour/md-mods/readme.md

 AutoFeverText = true
 # Fixes some texts in options being not uppercase like the rest.
 OptionsFullCaps = true
+# Restores pre-5.6.0 Song info's achievements header styling
+AchievementsHeaderStyling = true
+# Adds an appearance animation for the character selector when song details screen is opened
+CharacterSelectAnimation = true
 ```
 By default, all toggleable features are enabled.
 Set a relevant value to `false` to disable a feature.